ionob/stimeserp-docs/Doc/en/getting-started.md

->	Stimes ERP software is accessible globally with user credentials.
+>	Stimeserp software is accessible globally with user credentials.
 The login page  allows users to enter their username and password.

 >	**Secure Login**:
 Guidance is provided for secure login to protect data from cyber threats.